 eHRAF Archaeology is organized by regions and archaeological traditions.
+View Traditions Covered for a list of traditions currently included.
 Each tradition consists of a general summary and documents including books, journal articles, dissertations, and manuscripts.
-For the list of traditions currently included, click here.

 The archaeological database provides researchers and students access to archaeological materials for comparative studies within and across regions.
 Traditions are selected by random sampling from the Outline of Archaeological Traditions compiled with the help of a distinguished Board of Advisors.
 To encourage historical and evolutionary analysis, the traditions prior to, and following, each tradition will be included in subsequent installments.